 Active design is also essential; good active design can merge seamlessly with passive design, for a more efficient way to cool off.
 The areas providing shading in Qatari stadiums are covered in solar panels; these solar panels generate the electricity needed to operate ventilation and air conditioning system for comfort.
 The units also dehumidify, which lowers the perceived temperature of those at the stadium.
 These same design principles could be applied elsewhere, in solar panel shaded courtyards or wind panel shaded parks.
 Access to water and shade, and the ability to move where you feel most comfortable is essential to creating a comfortable outdoor climate for large numbers of people.

 Can air conditioning work outside?
 Well, we’re not quite at the point that it can without the entire area having been designed from the top down with comfortable air in mind.
 Passive and active design principles must both be applied to achieve the cool yard you’re looking for, so for now, just install a sprinkler and an umbrella for ole Uncle Bob.
 When it gets too hot, remember you can always retreat into the cool comfort of your own home.
 Make sure your air conditioning stays in tip-top shape this summer, get in touch with Classic Air Conditioning.
-Our air conditioning repair technicians are fully licensed and insured, so you and your family have peace of mind.
+Our HVAC technicians are fully licensed and insured, so you and your family have peace of mind.